-The two-year track Astronomy and Astrophysics in the Master’s programme Physics and Astronomy, a joint degree with the Vrije Universiteit Amsterdam, provides you with thorough training in both the observational and theoretical aspects of modern astronomy and astrophysics.
+The two-year track Astronomy and Astrophysics in the Master’s programme Physics and Astronomy, a joint degree with VU Amsterdam, provides you with thorough training in both the observational and theoretical aspects of modern astronomy and astrophysics.
 The dynamic field of astronomy and astrophysics is currently gaining importance worldwide.
 New generations of instruments - situated on the earth's surface and in space - enable us to study the origin, structure and evolution of planets, stars, star systems, and the universe in a more profound way than ever before.

 If you are eager to explore how the laws of physics play out in the universe, Astronomy and Astrophysics might be the track for you.
 Obviously, you will need to have a solid background in physics and mathematics at the Bachelor's level (with at least some basic knowledge of astronomy).
 Furthermore, you have a strong interest in:

 Astronomy and Astrophysics in Amsterdam is firmly embedded in the Astronomical Institute Anton Pannekoek, which has a long track record of world leading research in both observational astronomy and theoretical astrophysics.
 Researchers of the institute are well-positioned to train you in both the observational and theoretical aspects of modern astronomy and astrophysics, and to teach on current international research topics, such as:

 You will be able to make use of a wide range of tools - both in theory and application - to define the properties of astrophysical objects, and to identify the fundamental laws that govern their behaviour.
 Among these tools are:

 For Physics and Astronomy only, we have in addition to our regular Amsterdam Science Talent Scholarships, extra scholarships available for excellent (non-Dutch) EU/EER students.
 The Amsterdam Physics and Astronomy Scholarship.